seedstack/website/content/docs/seed/reference/security/configuring-application.md

 ## Realms

 Create a props file in `META-INF/configuration` and specify the realms you want to use.
-Define `com.inetpsa.seed.security.realms` property and provide the name(s) of the `Realm` java class(es) you want as a value.
+Define `org.seedstack.seed.security.realms` property and provide the name(s) of the `Realm` java class(es) you want as a value.
 SEED security brings three realms:
 LdapRealm, X509CertificateRealm and ConfigurationRealm.
 For example, if you want to use the ConfigurationRealm and the LdapRealm together, specify the following configuration:

-	com.inetpsa.seed.security.realms = ConfigurationRealm, LdapRealm
+	org.seedstack.seed.security.realms = ConfigurationRealm, LdapRealm

 If no property is defined, the default realm is the `ConfigurationRealm`.
 If there is any identical role or any identical role/permission combination in Realms on which the user is authenticated, each role still remains attached to its parent `Realm` and the user can get an authorization from any of them.